PharmGKB/PharmCAT/src/scripts/preprocessor/tests/README.md

 1. test.vcf.bgz
 2. reference.Sample_1.preprocessed.vcf
 3. reference.Sample_2.preprocessed.vcf
-4. reference.missing_pgx_var.vcf.bgz
+4. reference.missing_pgx_var.vcf

 _"test.vcf.bgz"_ are designed for tests on bcftools version as well as the PharmCAT VCF preprocessor.
-The output from the VCF preprocessor should match the content in *reference.Sample_1.preprocessed.vcf*, *reference.Sample_2.preprocessed.vcf*, and *reference.missing_pgx_var.vcf.bgz*.
+The output from the VCF preprocessor should match the content in *reference.Sample_1.preprocessed.vcf*, *reference.Sample_2.preprocessed.vcf*, and *reference.missing_pgx_var.vcf*.

-### 2. Test files for the VCF proprocessing script - Performance
+### 2. Test files for the VCF preprocessing script - Performance

 I tested the performance of the VCF preprocessing script, including run time, multi-sample VCF processing, etc.